dsafio/dsafio/readme.md

 **Requirements**

 You need Node.js to run the CLI.
-We recommend [Node Version Manager](https://github.com/creationix/nvm) to manage your Node.js environment.
+We recommend [asdf](https://asdf-vm.com) to manage your Node.js environment.

 **Install the CLI**